 Score 7 A substantial amount of information about policies is available in Japan.
 For instance, ministries regularly use so-called white papers to explain the current parameters and content of policies in many areas, often in great detail.

 However, this does not necessarily mean that citizens feel satisfied with the information available or consider it trustworthy.
-According to the Edelman Trust Barometer, trust in government reached a low point after the 3/11 disasters.
-While it has recovered somewhat since, only 37% of the overall population in 2018 said they trusted the government.
+According to the Edelman Trust Barometer, only 39% of the overall population in 2019 said they trusted the government.